Program Quality Portfolio

 A minimum of four club officers, preferably all seven, are required to attend each round of training which earns the club a credit in the DCP.

-The following are reference materials available for download.
+The following materials are available for reference.

 Training for division and area directors occur three times a year, in June, August and January.
 The August training provides the opportunity to train these district officers who couldn’t make the June session.